Mojang/minecraft-editor-extension-starter-kit/README.md

 <img src="_/../_assets/vsCodeSidePanel.png" alt="VSCode Left Panel" width="300"/>

 Go to the top menu bar and select `Terminal > New Terminal` (or hit `CTRL+~`).
 (Our tools should work in any of the different terminal flavors, but we generally favor either `PowerShell` or `Git Bash`).

-Type the following into the terminal:
+**Type the following into the terminal.** This will process your project settings and install all of the tools and symbols required by the Extension kit.
 ```bash
 npm install
 ```

 > **Note:** *Technically, the installer does this during the install process - but if you ever change any of the version numbers, dependencies or anything like that - you need to re-run the `install` step to ensure that everything is up to date.*

-This will process your project settings and install all of the tools and symbols required by the Extension kit.

 &nbsp;

 ### Where does my extension go?
 The first step is to prepare the behavior and resource pack target folders.
 These will be deployed to the Minecraft `development_behavior_packs` and `developement_resource_packs` folders.
 These folders are created by Minecraft when you run it for the first time, ahd hold all your own Minecraft worlds as well as templates, packs and other files you may download or create.

+**Type the following into the terminal.** This will prepare the behavior and resoure pack target folders.
 ```bash
 npm run prepare
 ```

-> **Note:** *If you ever add any additional asset files to your project (sprites, textures, icons, strings, etc), then you need to remember to run the `prepare` step.
-This ensures that all of your assets have been deployed to a location where Minecraft can find them.<br>Try to remember that your new extension project location IS NOT where Minecraft loads or run from - there's always a copy/deploy step to move all of the prepared files into a place and format that Minecraft can use.*

 You can open a file explorer and check if you like.
-(Probably wise to do this the first time around ;) ).
+(Probably wise to do this the first time around ;) ). *This is a super handy folder to remember if you're actively developing for Minecraft.
+You should probably make a shortcut to it!*

-Open a Windows File Explorer window and paste this into the address bar:
+**Open a Windows File Explorer window and paste this into the address bar:**
 ```bat
 %LOCALAPPDATA%\Packages\Microsoft.MinecraftWindowsBeta_8wekyb3d8bbwe\LocalState\games\com.mojang
 ```

 You should see a number of folders in there...
 ```
   behavior_packs
   development_behavior_packs    << Your extension will deployed here